carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 -`--ignore-internal-stop-codons` will ignore any internal stop codons in your gene calls.
 Sometimes these will get included in your Prokka results by accident, but for our purposes we can ignore them.

 ```
-anvi-gen-contigs-database -f [your formatted, assembled contigs] -o contigs.db --external-gene-calls gene_calls_PROKKA.txt --ignore-internal-stop-codons
+anvi-gen-contigs-database -f [your formatted, assembled contigs] -o contigs.db --external-gene-calls gene_calls.txt --ignore-internal-stop-codons
 ```

-#### 5. Import the Prokka annotations
+#### 6. Import the Prokka annotations
  Import the functional annotations like this:
  ```
  anvi-import-functions -c contigs.db -i gene_annot.txt
  ```

-#### 6. Search for single copy universal genes
+#### 7. Search for single copy universal genes
 Now we will search our contigs for archaeal and bacterial single-copy core genes.
-This will be useful later on because when we try to disentangle genomes from this metagenome, these single-copy core genes can be good markers for how complete your disentangled genome is.
+This will be useful later on because when we try to disentangle genomes from this metagenome, these single-copy core genes can be good markers for how complete your genome is.

 This process is slow, so we're going to run it on 5 CPUs rather than just 1.
 You can run it on screen in the background while you move forward with step 6.
 It should take a little under 10 minutes.